Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 	<1-128> Metric variance Multiplier
 R1(config-router)#variance 2
 ```
-* **Variance 2** = feasible successor routes with an FD (feasible distance) up to 2x the successor route's FD can be used to load-balance.
+* **Variance 2** = feasible successor routes with a FD (feasible distance) up to 2x the successor route's FD can be used to load-balance.
 ### Show EIGRP Topology
 Show all the EIGRP routes received and not just the ones on the routing table
 ```